What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

 To get your test results, please check with the group that performed your test, such as your healthcare provider or health department.
 How long it will take to obtain your test results often depends on the type of test used.

 - If you test positive, follow these steps to prevent others from getting sick.

 - If you test negative, you probably were not infected at the time your sample was collected.
 The test result only means that you did not have COVID-19 at the time of testing.
 You may need additional testing if you have been exposed to someone with COVID-19.
 Continue to take steps to protect yourself.

 Not everyone needs to be tested at this time.
-If you do not have COVID-19 symptoms and have not been in close contact with someone known to have SARS-CoV-2 infection (meaning being within 6 feet of an infected person for at least 15 minutes) and you have been fully vaccinated, you probably do not need a test unless recommended or required by your healthcare provider, public health official, school, or workplace.
+If you do not have COVID-19 symptoms and have not been in close contact with someone known to have SARS-CoV-2 infection (meaning being within 6 feet of an infected person for at least 15 minutes) and you have been fully vaccinated and received a booster, you probably do not need a test unless recommended or required by your healthcare provider, public health official, school, or workplace.

 Where to Get Tested